mnishiguchi/nerves/docs/Getting Started.md

 Let's create a new project.
 The `nerves.new` project generator can be called from anywhere and can take either an absolute path or a relative path.

-> NOTE: If you've used Nerves in the past, you may have noticed that you no
-> longer need to specify a `--target` option when creating a new project.
-Since
-> Nerves Bootstrap 0.3.0, the default target is `host` unless you specify a
-> different target in your environment.
-This allows for more seamless
-> interaction with tools on your host without cross-compilers getting in the way
-> until you're ready to build firmware for a particular target.

 ``` bash
 mix nerves.new hello_nerves
 ```